5 AI scams to be aware of

 Use common sense

-Many on social media were quick to discredit the Martin Lewis deepfake, noting that he does not talk about investments, nor would be use his platform to encourage people to invest their money in a certain way.
+Many on social media were quick to spot the Martin Lewis deepfake, noting that he does not talk about investments, nor would he use his platform to encourage people to invest their money in a certain way.
 So, if you watch a video featuring a famous face discussing something they wouldn’t usually talk about, take the clip with a pinch of salt.
 “If a video seems suspicious or out of character for the person featured, it's always worth further investigation,” Cockburn adds.

-Broadly, AI will make it “much more complicated to spot scams,” says Matthew Berzinski, senior director at identity management firm ForgeRock, necessitating a vigilant approach from consumers.
+AI will make it “much more complicated to spot scams,” says Matthew Berzinski, senior director at identity management firm ForgeRock, necessitating a vigilant approach from consumers.

 “Remember, never provide any security information, agree to take any action, or click on a link via a communication originated ‘from your bank’.
-If you need to take action on your account, either call them directly on their support line, or go directly to their website where you can be sure you are speaking directly to them,” he says.
+If you need to take action on your account, either call them directly on their support line or go directly to their website where you can be sure you are speaking directly to them,” he says.

 Question yourself